Where Is Spring?

 Growing up in central Massachusetts, where measureable snowfalls also were a common occurrence, kids there learned to shovel at an early age, too.
 It was not an option in a blue collar neighborhood where dads had to be at work early and on-time.

 All able bodied males in the house, young or old, manned shovels, clearing driveways and walks to help get workers on their way.
-Plow service and snow blowers were an unaffordable luxury for most families.
+Plow service was an unaffordable luxury.

-All that was heard on eerily quiet, ‘three decker’ lined streets the morning after a nor’easter, was the scraping of metal shovels over frozen pavement, and dry, fluffy snow squeaking underfoot with each twist of our black buckled boots.
+All that was heard on eerily quiet streets the morning after a nor’easter, was metal shovels scraping over frozen pavement, and dry, fluffy snow squeaking underfoot with each twist of our black buckled boots.
 The task of finishing a job fell to the young school boys with nothing but time on their hands.
 Time and energy.

-“I expect this driveway and sidewalk shoveled by the time I come home from work”, he announced, without mentioning my name or even looking at me.
-It was understood whom he was addressing, the skinny kid and the only one left home after he and big brothers went to work.
+“I expect this driveway and sidewalk shoveled by the time I come home”, he’d announce, with a stern glance in my direction, the only one left home after he and big brothers went to work.

-My dad’s directives were always clear and concise.
-The fewer the words, the stronger the message.
+His words were carefully chosen and the fewer of them, the stronger the message.
 Besides, mother always made sure the work got done, as prescribed.

-And when the jobs were done, the neighborhood became a bevy of street hustlers, as I and other like-minded junior entrepreneurs with shovels slung over our shoulders, eagerly slipped and slid through heavy snowdrifts, knocking on doors with wet mittens, competing for whatever snow removal opportunities were left at neighboring houses.
+And when the jobs were done, the neighborhood became a bevy of street hustlers, as we went about with shovels slung over shoulders, slipping and sliding through heavy snowdrifts, knocking on doors with wet mittens, competing for whatever snow removal opportunities were left at neighboring houses.

 We had no business plan or even understood the value of our labor.
-Regardless, we would shovel walks clean to the pavement, keeping tempo to imaginary cash registers ringing in our collective minds, totally dependent on the client’s generosity.
-Sometimes it was good and other times, not so good.
-But the greater lesson of work and reward was invaluable.
+Regardless, we would shovel walks clean to the pavement, keeping tempo to imaginary cash registers ringing in our collective minds, totally dependent on the client’s generosity, too young, yet, to appreciate the greater lesson of work and reward.

-Now, I still find myself taking on the task of snow removal.
-It rekindles frigid memories of finger and face freezing days under the watchful eyes of my father and the lessons he ‘taught’ me.
+I still find myself taking on the task of snow removal.
+It rekindles frigid memories of finger and face freezing days under the watchful eyes of my father.

 One thing is certain…I can’t wait for the return of summer in western New York!